DonTseTse/sendmail2mailgun/README.md

 # Introduction
-`sendmail2mailgun` is a bash script that is able to handle sendmail input to send mails over Mailgun's HTTP API.
+`sendmail2mailgun` is a bash script handling sendmail input to send mails over [Mailgun](https://www.mailgun.com/)'s HTTP API.
 It can be a useful alternative if the usual mailing infrastructure is not available or desirable.

 The sendmail format encodes the mail variables as `<key>:<value>` headers, with everything else beeing the mail body:
 ```